This moderate-grade short walking break covers the Malerweg Trail North, from Pirna to Bad Schandau on the right bank of the Elbe.

 Breakfast is included.
 When no restaurant location is available on the route, lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your hotel the night before.
 Dinner is available either from the restaurant in your accommodation or restaurants in the village near your hotel.

-This holiday is appropriate for walkers with a good level of fitness and no fear of heights, total walking is 60 km, on average 5-6 hours per walking day (read more about difficulty grades).
+This holiday is appropriate for walkers with a good level of fitness and no fear of heights, total walking is 60km, on average 5-6h per walking day (read more about difficulty grades).
 The trails are very well maintained and waymarked.
 We strongly advise you to follow only marked trails and never try to shorten the path through the unknown and unmarked terrain.
 We will provide you with detailed road notes and maps, and you can call our local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.

 When to go

-This trip is available from April until October.
-The flexibility of self guided holidays means that there are no fixed dates, and you can start your trip on any date in the season – so please indicate desired beginning date when booking.
+This trip is available from the beginning of April until the end of October, except between 4-19 May.
+The flexibility of self-guided holidays means that there are no fixed dates, and you can start your trip on any date in the season – so please indicate desired beginning date when booking.
 The climate in the region is continental, cold and temperate.
-Depending on location and altitude, temperatures vary, but in the June-September period, the daily averages are 15 – 25°C. Spring and autumn are cooler with occasional rain.
+Depending on location and altitude, temperatures vary, but in the June-September period, the daily averages are 15 – 25C.
+Spring and autumn are cooler, with occasional rain.
 Expect the weather to change rapidly during the day.